 I do not speak either of the great white throne, or of the judgment of the dead.
 When He sits upon the great white throne, Jesus does not come.
 The dead alone are standing before Him.
-Heaven and earth pass away before Him. &#8220;They were no more found.&#8221; Jesus, sitting upon the tribunal of God, calls for the dead to appear before Him&#8212;a solemn day, of which the eternal consequences are of a nature to produce seriousness in our souls!
-But all this is not the coming of Jesus&#8212;of Him who is to come back in the same manner as He went.
+Heaven and earth pass away before Him.
+"They were no more found."
+Jesus, sitting upon the tribunal of God, calls for the dead to appear before Him -- a solemn day, of which the eternal consequences are of a nature to produce seriousness in our souls!
+But all this is not the coming of Jesus -- of Him who is to come back in the same manner as He went.

 I speak of the judgment of the living, of this world which we inhabit.
-What does the Lord say of it? &#8220;As the lightning cometh out of the east, and shineth even unto the west, so shall also the coming of the Son of man be&#8230; For as it was in the days of Noah, so shall also the coming of the Son of man be.
-For as in the days that were before the flood, they were eating and drinking, marrying and giving in marriage, until the day that Noah entered into the ark, and knew not until the flood came, and took them all away; so shall also the coming of the Son of man be.&#8221; The same thing happened in the days of Lot.
-They ate, they drank, they bought, they sold, they planted, they builded; but on the day that Lot went out of Sodom, it rained fire and brimstone, which destroyed
+What does the Lord say of it?
+"As the lightning cometh out of the east, and shineth even unto the west, so shall also the coming of the Son of man be ... .
+For as it was in the days of Noah, so shall also the coming of the Son of man be.
+For as in the days that were before the flood, they were eating and drinking, marrying and giving in marriage, until the day that Noah entered into the ark, and knew not until the flood came, and took them all away; so shall also the coming of the Son of man be."
+The same thing happened in the days of Lot.
+They ate, they drank, they bought, they sold, they planted, they builded, but on the day that Lot went out of Sodom it rained fire and brimstone, which destroyed

 {122}